TOP 5 Best Cameras for Recording a Podcast

 - Like the Sony DSC HX80, it lacks RAW images

-- Doesn’t support 4K video quality, which might be a struggle for podcast filming
+- Doesn’t support 4K video quality

 The Canon PowerShot SX730 camera has a great 20.3 MP quality which is great if you are planning to use it for a podcast filming.
 Easy to use and makes it simple for beginners, also it can come in a bundle, so it is even more great to start.